 plans have earned 5 Stars

 The client has also made significant inroads engaging with historically non-responsive, non-compliant members.
-As a result, 51% completed an HRA in 2020, and 27% have completed two HRAs in 2020.
+In fact, 51% completed an HRA, and 27% have completed two HRAs in just one year.
 This is significant as 50% of this population had gone at least two years, and in some cases more than 10 years, without taking any action.
-In addition, there were fewer than five complaints of the 1.4 million members who received outreach, translating to a member abrasion rate of just .0003%.
+Of the 1.4 million members who received outreach, there were fewer than five complaints, translating to a member abrasion rate of just .0003%.

-The client is pleased with how quickly its D-SNP contracts are rising in quality and developing stronger relationships with its members.
-As members’ trust in their plans continues to grow, so does the opportunity for increased engagement and health action as well as improved outcomes over time.
+The client is pleased with how quickly its D-SNP contracts are rising in quality and developing stronger relationships with their members.
+As member trust in their plans continues to grow, so does the opportunity for increased engagement and health action as well as improved outcomes over time.